ibm-cloud-docs/containers/cs_clusters.md

   * For more information, see [Creating a VPC using the IBM Cloud console](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console) and [Overview of VPC networking in {{site.data.keyword.containerlong_notm}}: Subnets](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets).
 3. If you want to create a multizone cluster, create the subnets for all of the remaining zones that you want to include in your cluster.
 You must have one VPC subnet in all of the zones where you want to create your multizone cluster.
    1. From the [VPC subnet dashboard](https://cloud.ibm.com/vpc/network/subnets){: external}, click **New subnet**.
-   2. Verify that the banner at the beginning of the new subnet page is set to **Gen 2 compute**.
    3. Enter a name for your subnet and select the name of the VPC that you created.
    4. Select the location and zone where you want to create the subnet.
    5. Specify the number of IP addresses to create.
 VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
 If you enter a specific IP range, do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.